kenhkan/morrison/README.md

 designated as an input port or an output port when the component is designed;
 in contrast, a TCP port can be used both to send and to receive.

 In cFBP, IPs are explicitly created or destroyed by a component.
-In Morrison, there is an open-world assumption that components are not expected to "know" that they are in the Morrison world.
-Coupled with that all data transmitted across the network are copied, this assumption leads to the design choice for Morrison to implicit create and destroy IPs on behalf of the component.
+In Vyzzi, there is an open-world assumption that components are not expected to "know" that they are in the Vyzzi world.
+Coupled with that all data transmitted across the network are copied, this assumption leads to the design choice for Vyzzi to implicit create and destroy IPs on behalf of the component.

-For Morrison to manage the IPs, it needs to understand the delimiting convention that a particular component uses.
-Morrison requires the component to specify how it sends and receives its data, by specifying the `ports` section in the component manifest.
+For Vyzzi to manage the IPs, it needs to understand the delimiting convention that a particular component uses.
+Vyzzi requires the component to specify how it sends and receives its data, by specifying the `ports` section in the component manifest.

 ```yaml
 ports: